vktr274/pix2pix-maps/README.md

 ![Generated image from epoch 1](./figures/patch_size_16_whole_map_e1.png)

 In the next training, we tried the largest receptive field size for the PatchGAN model which is 286.
 We trained the model for 200 epochs with batch size set to 1.
 We used the `extract_patches` function again as the generator was able to generate images with more detail from zoomed in maps - resizing the original images instead of extracting multiple smaller patches from them led to a loss of detail.
+After 12 hours the training got interrupted as Kaggle only allows 12 hour sessions.
+We continued from the last checkpoint on epoch 140.
+Due to an unknown issue Kaggle crashed and the training got interrupted after 29 more epochs so we had to continue from the last checkpoint on epoch 160.

 ## Evaluation